Curl Cheatsheet

 POST data

-flag.
-When you use this option, the Content-Type: application/x-www-form-urlencoded
+.
+When you use this option, Content-Type: application/x-www-form-urlencoded

 request header is automatically set, so you don’t need to specify it explicitly.
 You can specify the data to be posted immediately after this flag.
 A sample request and response is added below.
 Check the response json’s form